eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-cli.md

 * It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

-### Prepare CloudFormation WordPress Demo
+### Prerequisites

 This variant can be run by any User with the appropriate permissions, as long as both Euca2ools and AWS CLI have been configured with the appropriate credentials, and the Account was initialized with demo baseline dependencies.
-This example uses the Eucalyptus hp-aw2-1 Region, demo Account and admin User, and the AWS us-west-2 Region, mjchp Account, and demo User.
+See [this section](../../demo-00-initialize/docs) for details.

+You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any scripts or using a Browser which will access the Eucalyptus Console, so that you can run scripts or upload Templates or other files which may be needed.
+This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-In examples below, credentials are specified via the --region=USER@REGION option with Euca2ools, or the --profile=USER and --region=REGION options with AWS CLI.
-Normally you could shorten the command lines by use of the AWS_DEFAULT_REGION and AWS_DEFAULT_PROFILE environment variables set to appropriate values, but there is a conflict between Euca2ools use of USER@REGION and AWS CLI, which breaks when this variable has the USER@ prefix.
-So, it is best to unset both the AWS_DEFAULT_PROFILE and AWS_DEFAULT_REGION environment variables prior to running the statements below.
-However, by specifying both --profile and --region to AWS CLI commands, these options take priority and any environment variables, if set, will be ignored.
+In examples below, credentials are specified via the --region=USER@REGION option with Euca2ools, or the --profile=PROFILE and --region=REGION options with AWS CLI.
+Normally you could shorten the command lines by use of the AWS_DEFAULT_REGION and AWS_DEFAULT_PROFILE environment variables set to appropriate values, but there are two conflicts which prevent that alternative for this demo.
+We must switch back and forth between AWS and Eucalyptus, and explicit options make clear which system is the target of each command.
+Also, there is a conflict between Euca2ools use of USER@REGION and AWS CLI, which breaks when this variable has the USER@ prefix.

-Before running this demo, please run the demo-20-initialize-cfn-simple.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization required.
+Before running this demo, please run the demo-30-initialize-cfn-wordpress.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization required.

-After running this demo, please run the demo-20-reset-cfn-simple.sh script, which will reverse all actions performed by this script so that it can be re-run.
+After running this demo, please run the demo-30-reset-cfn-wordpress.sh script, which will reverse all actions performed by this script so that it can be re-run.

+### Define Parameters

+The procedure steps in this document are meant to be static - pasted unchanged into the appropriate ssh session of each host.
+To support reuse of this procedure on different environments with different Regions, Accounts and Users, as well as to clearly indicate the purpose of each parameter used in various statements, we will define a set of environment variables here, which will be pasted into each ssh session, and which can then adjust the behavior of statements.

+1. Define Environment Variables used in upcoming code blocks

+    These instructions were based on the Eucalyptus hp-aw2-1 Region, demo Account and admin User, and the AWS us-west-2 Region, mjchp Account and demo User.

+    Adjust the variables in this section to your environment.

+    ```bash
+    export EUCA_REGION=hp-aw2-1
+    export EUCA_ACCOUNT=demo
+    export EUCA_USER=admin

+    export EUCA_USER_REGION=$EUCA_REGION-$EUCA_ACCOUNT-$EUCA_USER@$EUCA_REGION
+    export EUCA_PROFILE=$EUCA_REGION-$EUCA_ACCOUNT-$EUCA_USER

+    export AWS_REGION=us-east-1
+    export AWS_ACCOUNT=euca
+    export AWS_USER=demo

+    export AWS_USER_REGION=aws-$AWS_ACCOUNT-$AWS_USER@$AWS_REGION
+    export AWS_PROFILE=$AWS_ACCOUNT-$AWS_USER
+    ```

 ### Run CloudFormation WordPress Demo